spleenYou/OC-P4/readme.md

 #### Packages

-Install needed packages for the script
+Install needed packages for the script.

 ```
 pip install -r requirements.txt
 ```
 ## Use

-launch the script and choose what you want to do
+launch the script and choose what you want to do.

 ```
 python main.py